Kate Middleton & Meghan Markle Made Their First Public Appearance Together

 Advertisement

-Sandringham is Queen Elizabeth's country home, part of the royal family's real estate portfolio since the mid-1800s.
+Sandringham is Queen Elizabeth's country home, settled in Norfolk and part of the royal family's real estate portfolio since the mid-1800s.
 It includes the parish church St. Mary Magdalene, where the royal family regularly attend services and have since Queen Victoria's era.

 Merry Christmas!
 The Duke and Duchess of Cambridge, Prince Harry and Ms. Meghan Markle have joined members of the Royal Family for the Morning Service on Christmas Day in Sandringham. pic.twitter.com/6DMRGFPntt— Kensington Palace (@KensingtonRoyal) December 25, 2017